Cabbage and Levothyroxine: Can You Take Them Together?

 Why is this important?

-At the normal-exposure end, a 2024 systematic review in the International Journal of Molecular Sciences pooled 123 studies and found that ordinary dietary portions of brassica vegetables do not meaningfully impair thyroid function in iodine-sufficient adults.
-The clinical takeaway: a coleslaw side or a portion of sauerkraut a few times a week is not a problem for a levothyroxine patient; living off raw cabbage soup or daily cabbage-based detox protocols is.
+At the normal-exposure end, a 2024 systematic review in the International Journal of Molecular Sciences pooled more than a hundred studies and concluded that ordinary dietary portions of brassica vegetables do not meaningfully impair thyroid function in iodine-sufficient adults.
+The practical takeaway: a coleslaw side or a portion of sauerkraut several times a week is not a problem for a levothyroxine patient.
+The only realistic concern is living off raw cabbage soup, raw-cruciferous juicing cleanses, or similar sustained extremes, especially on an iodine-poor diet.

 What should you do?